 I still struggle trying to figure out what to make for dinner after a long work day.
 It’s hard when you’re dead tired and your family is asking what’s for dinner.
 It’s so easy to just grab fast food or ready made.
 But I find that when I cook the food my son enjoys dinner a bit more.
 It’s a struggle but definitely worth it.

 … we all start somewhere.
 For me it was more about focusing on time management and not taking on too much at once.
 Start with one dinner.
 Just one dinner.
 And maybe double it so you can use the leftovers for everyone’s lunch the next day.
-Don’t try to compare yourself to the Paleo Mom that has learned to live without flour.
 Just roll with your own journey; enjoy it.

 Perhaps the more important question from Amy: